-The District complies with GASB Statement No. 14, "The Financial Reporting Entity".
+The District complies with GASB Statements defining the financial reporting entity.
 This statement establishes standards for defining and reporting on the financial reporting entity.
-It defines component units as legally separate organizations for which the officials of the primary government are financially accountable and other organizations for which the nature and significance of their relationship with a primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+It defines component units as legally separate organizations for which the officials of the primary government are financially accountable and there is a benefit or burden relationship and other organizations for which the nature and significance of their relationship with a primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.